Welcome to Grand National Trends!

 In 2018, I shortlisted horses finishing 1, 3, 5 and 7.

-I will publish updated posts for each set of trends, complete with a detailed analysis of all runners from 2013-2018, over the coming week and a half in the run up to the big race.
+I will publish updated posts for each set of trends, complete with a detailed analysis of all runners from 2013-2019, over the coming weeks.

 Remember to follow my Grand National trends Facebook page for updates as and when they’re published.